 The Group is principally engaged in the provision of construction services which demands physical strength from our workers.
 Therefore, male employees are traditionally a majority in our workforce.
 This does not mean, however, that the Group is biased towards recruiting male employees.
-We always offer equal opportunities to job applicants with other gender identities.
+We always offer equal opportunities to female job applicants.

-As of 31 March 2021, we employed a total of 319 staff, including back-office and site staff.
+As of 31 March 2022, we employed a total of 363 staffs (44 full-time staffs and 319 casual employees), including back-office and site staff.
 All of our staff members are located in Hong Kong.